-Welcome to the Religious Education Department
+Welcome to the Theology Department

 |Mr L Connolly||Assistant Headteacher

-Director of RE & Religious Life
+Director of Theology & Religious Life

 |Mr P McCarthy||Lead Practitioner & Chaplaincy Coordinator

 |Mr M Poulter||KS3 Coordinator

 |Mr J Venables||Teacher of Theology